nens/threedi-docs/source/a_releasenotes.rst

 Hotfix:

-- DEM edit sometimes crashing is fixed
+- In rare cases the DEM edit was crashing.
+This is fixed

 February 10th 2023